Ellsworth Vines: Abilities

-He compares Vines to another great tennis player, Lew Hoad:
+Kramer compared Vines to another great tennis player, Lew Hoad:

 Vines was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1962.

 In 100 Greatest of All Time, a 2012 television series broadcast by the Tennis Channel, Vines was ranked the 37th greatest male player, just behind Australian Lleyton Hewitt at 36th, and just ahead of Pancho Segura at 38th.
 Vines' contemporary rivals were also included in the list, Perry (a player whom Vines had beaten in two pro championship tours) was ranked at 15th, Cochet was ranked at 27th, and Crawford was ranked at 32nd.